 Under certain circumstances, VA may increase your 90 percent VA disability rating without prompting.
 Here, it is likely that VA evaluated new evidence supporting the fact that your service-connected condition has worsened.
 If you think your service-connected condition warrants a higher disability rating than the one currently assigned, there are two routes you can take depending on which best fits your situation: (1) file an appeal; or (2) file a claim for an increased rating.

 Tips for Going from 90% to 100%

-When trying to go from a 90% disability rating to a 100% disability rating, veterans should be mindful of the rating criteria for each service-connected condition for which they are seeking an increase.
+When trying to go from a 90 percent disability rating to a 100 percent disability rating, veterans should be mindful of the rating criteria for each service-connected condition for which they are seeking an increase.
 Veterans can read through the rating criteria and determine how their symptomology lines up with what is listed.
 Furthermore, veterans can have private doctors evaluate the severity of their conditions in relation to what is listed in the rating criteria.
-Veterans can then submit their private doctors’ opinions to VA. this may be beneficial in developing a more convincing case for a 100 percent disability rating.
+Veterans can then submit their private doctors’ opinions to VA.
+This may be beneficial in developing a more convincing case for a 100 percent disability rating.

 Total Disability based on Individual Unemployability

-Veterans whose VA disability ratings do not combine to a scheduler 100% could qualify for Total Disability based on Individual Unemployability (TDIU) which is a program that compensates Veterans who are unable to obtain and maintain a substantially gainful occupation due to a service-connected disability at the 100% rate.
+Veterans whose VA disability ratings do not combine to a schedular 100 percent rating could qualify for Total Disability based on Individual Unemployability (TDIU), a program that compensates veterans who are unable to obtain and maintain a substantially gainful occupation due to a service-connected disability at the 100 percent rate.
 Veterans can appeal their 90 percent VA disability rating or file for an increase in order to be considered for TDIU.

 It is important to note that veterans may be eligible to receive additional compensation for qualifying dependents, including the following: a spouse, child under the age of 18, child between the ages of 18 and 23 and still in school, a child who was permanently disabled before the age of 18, and dependent parents.